gpcnetwork/gpc_va-linkage/README.md

 ```

 #### Step 1.2 (Submission)
-Participating sites are expected to submit hash token files to GPC CC following either of the processes described below.
+Participating sites are expected to submit hash token files to GPC CC using the existing `GPC-<site>-Data-Load` role.
+You will than follow either of the processes described below.
 Note that both processes use TLS/SSL secure protocol:
 a) either submit to their site-specific upload buckets via your site-specific submission url:

 | **GPC Site** | **S3 Bucket URL**                                                  |